What to Know About Listed Building Signage

 Listed Building Signage Exemptions

 Some types of building signage are exempt from requiring consent.
-As mentioned above, this includes like-for-like replacements of external building signage.
+As mentioned above, this includes like-for-like replacements of exterior signage.

 Other exemptions apply for:

-- External building signage incorporated into the fabric of the building, for which planning permission was already granted.
+- Exterior signage incorporated into the fabric of the building, for which planning permission was already granted.

-- External signage not physically attached to the listed building, no matter what visual impact its design might have on the setting.
+- Exterior signage not physically attached to the listed building, no matter what visual impact its design might have on the setting.

 - Signage relating to local government elections.